supercollider/supercollider/CONTRIBUTING.md

 - **extensions, plugins, helpers, etc.** (if applicable): List any extensions or modifications you are using
 - **error messages**: Paste all error messages *in their entirety* into the issue, or use a [gist](https://gist.github.com/) if the messages are very long.

+When an issue involves a crashing or unresponsive executable and you don't know why, providing a crash report can give developers a very helpful first step toward resolving the problem.
+See "Generating a crash report" below for instructions for your platform.

 ## Pull Requests

 ### Before making changes